RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 To store the data coming from DTrack for the different Game-Actors to pick up<sup>1</sup>, there needs to be a shared memory between DTrackPollThread and the game itself.

+### Double-Buffering

 The DTrackPollThread does not write directly into the currently used data-buffer of the UDTrackComponent.
 It instead writes into a second data-buffer<sup>2</sup> (called: `m_injected`).
 This has the advantage that the Plugin can still process the data on the first data-buffer (here: m_front).
 Meanwhile the DTrackPollThread can inject its new data into the m_injected data-buffer.

 To swap out the two buffers, so that the Plugin can use the new data, there has to be some form of mutual exclusion to avoid swapping of the buffers, while the m_front is still being used.
 To ensure this, there has been introduced a mutex on the data-buffers (here: swapping_mutex).
 Each time after the DTrackPollThread receives new data, converts it and injects it into the m_injected data-buffer, it tries to Lock access on the buffers by locking a mutex.
 It then can safely swap m_front and m_injected.

-To get a overview of how the structure looks like, see:

-![DTrack-Plugin DataBuffer Structure](../../images/DataBufferStructure.png)

 <sup>1</sup>   In reality the Actor does not pick up anything, whereas the DTrackComponent does a callback on the Actor's implemented IDTrackInterface-Method

 <sup>2</sup>   There has been a bug, where targets not being visible made the connected object inside unreal wiggle around.
 This bug got solved by not writing new data into the injected data-buffer.

+### Data (Buffer) Structure

+To get a overview of how the structure looks like, see:

+![DTrack-Plugin DataBuffer Structure](../../images/DataBufferStructure.png)

 ## Space Conversion